Lake Blue Cypress

 How to get started

-To start your fishing day, put-in at the boat ramp at Indian River County’s Lake Blue Cypress Park.
-Head under the bridge and out the channel to the lake.
+To start your fishing day, put in at the boat ramp at Indian River County’s Lake Blue Cypress Park.
+Head under the bridge and out of the channel to the lake.
 Turning north will take you along the most picturesque part of the lake, and you’ll be sure to see many ospreys in the cypress trees.
-Within the first mile north of the boat ramp, several small creeks are feeding off the lake.
+Within the first mile north of the boat ramp, several small creeks feed off the lake.

 The first one you’ll spot is Thum Creek, followed 1/2 mile later by Blue Cypress Creek.
 These make exciting side-trips and an opportunity to explore the cypress swamps, complete with sub-tropical ferns, alligators, and mosquitoes.